-- details of supervision that will be allocated to Site, - qualifications of all scaffolders allocated to the project, - details of procedures for the rescue of an individual who has fallen and is suspended in their harness. - strength and stability calculations in accordance country specific guidance - any location where a safety net will be attached to the structure (if applicable).
+- · details of supervision that will be allocated to Site, - qualifications of all scaffolders allocated to the project, - details of procedures for the rescue of an individual who has fallen and is suspended in their harness, - strength and stability calculations in accordance country specific guidance e.g. TG20:13 for the UK - any location where a safety net will be attached to the structure (if applicable).

-The Contractor shall allow for staircase structures to be built into the scaffold when it is more than 2 lifts high.
+The Contractor shall allow for staircase structures to be built into the scaffold when the it is more than 2 lifts high.
 Where this is not practicable, the Contractor shall highlight these locations in the Contract.

-Where structures cannot be accessed by a stair tower, the Contractor must include for a self-closing gate system at all ladder access points.
+Where structures cannot be accessed by a stair tower, the Contractor must include a self-closing gate system at all ladder access points.